AkashDev23/portfolio/README.md

 - Raise an issue in this project.
 - You can also comment to assign an already raised issue.
-- Work on that project only after you are assigned to it.
+- Work on that issue only after you are assigned to it.
 - Don't delete the readme of the project.

 ### Happy Coding😊